 Going from Xining all the way up to Lhasa in Tibet, Qinghai - Tibet Railway is the highest railway in the world.
-It connects Lhasa not only with Xining, but also the whole China railway system.
+It connects Lhasa not only with Xining, but also the whole China railway network.
 Since its opening in 2006, Tibet train has been another option for tourists to Tibet.
 Currently, passengers can take a train from many large cities like Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Xian, Lanzhou, and Xining to Lhasa.

 Some basic facts about Qinghai Tibet Railway:

 Tibet Railway Extensions: Lhasa-Shigatse, Shigatse-Gyirong (China - Nepal Railway), Lhasa-Yadong

 Major Tibet Railway Stations: Xining, Delhi, Golmud, Amdo, Tanggula, Nagqu, Damxung, Lhasa

 Xining-Golmud: 87 mi/h (140 km/h)

 Golumd-Lhasa: 62 mi/h (100 km/h) in permafrost area and 75 mi/h (120 km/h) in non permafrost area

 Characteristics: World’s highest railway; world's longest railroad built atop a plateau

 Qinghai-Tibet Railway Map: